 Because undocumented students are not eligible for federal financial aid, Tufts University offers need-based institutional financial aid.
-To be considered for aid, students must complete the College Board CSS/Financial Aid PROFILE (CSS) and submit their parents’ income tax returns, if available.
-If your parents do not file taxes, you can submit a Nontax Filer Statement.
+To be considered for financial aid, students must complete the College Board’s CSS Profile and submit their parents’ income tax returns, if available.

-For more details on the financial aid process and deadlines, visit Tufts Financial Aid.Back to top
+For more details on the financial aid process and deadlines, visit the Tufts Financial Aid website.Back to top

 I am an undocumented student with DACA status.
 Can I submit a FAFSA?

-No, the FAFSA is not required for undocumented students with DACA status.
-However, some institutions may require the FAFSA.
-Students with DACA status can now use their Social Security Number (SSN) to complete the Free Application for Federal Student Aid (FAFSA).
-While DACA students are currently not eligible for federal financial aid or federal loans, they can still complete the FAFSA in order to receive a Student Aid Report (SAR).
-A SAR can help demonstrate need when a student is applying for institutional aid and other scholarships.
-DACA students should select “No, I am not a citizen or eligible non-citizen” as a response to the “Are you a citizen?” question on the FAFSA.
+The FAFSA is not required for undocumented students applying to Tufts.
+However, some institutions may require the FAFSA from students with DACA status in order to access a Student Aid Report (SAR).
+An SAR can help demonstrate financial need when a student is applying for institutional aid at particular schools or for additional scholarships from private organizations.
+For this reason, while DACA recipients are currently not eligible for federal financial aid or federal loans, some students may still choose to complete the FAFSA.
+A Social Security Number (SSN) is needed to complete the FAFSA.
+DACA recipients should select “No, I am not a citizen or eligible non-citizen” as a response to the “Are you a citizen?” question on the FAFSA.

 What financial information or documents do my parents have to provide?

 Whether or not your parents file taxes, you must provide information about your parents’ earnings, assets, and expenses on the CSS Profile.
 If your parents file taxes, you should submit their W-2 form(s) and tax returns via IDOC.
 If your parents do not file taxes, you can submit a Nontax Filer Statement.Back to top